Thog/linkle/README.md

 > Available formats (listed above): `nro`, `nsp`

-Running this command will (among other minor details) run `xargo build` and, after building the project, will generate the specific files depending on the project build format.
+Running this command will (among other minor details) run `cargo build` and, after building the project, will generate the specific files depending on the project build format.

 A default target is used, whose JSON specs are included within sprinkle itself (check [here](/specs)).
 Support for custom targets is planned but not supported yet.